OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-cli/uninstall.md

 Options:
   -h,--help                   Print this help message and exit --help-all                  Expand all help
-  --module MODULE             Uninstall a specify module
+  --module MODULE             Uninstall a specific module

-If you found any problems during use,
+If you find any problems during use,
 You can report bugs to the linyaps team under this project: https://github.com/OpenAtom-Linyaps/linyaps/issues
 ```